 Though you have exciting and unique content, it's the crawl budget that decides the fate.
 So, If you have more URLs than the crawl budget, there are chances that Google might not be crawling your relevant pages.

 That said if you have a big website with hundreds of links, you need to get the site optimized for the crawl.

 Sitemaps are one of the essential paths for Google to discover URLs.
 So, it's worth maintaining the sitemaps updated, free from errors and minimal redirects.
 For larger sites, it's recommended to have a dynamic sitemap.

 Leverage robot.txt to prevent the crawl of unnecessary URLs like administrative pages, documents, gated contents.
 This allows the crawl budget to be focused on essential pages and reduce errors.

 - Remove robot.txt blocked URLs from XML Sitemap

-This is a very common mistake to be avoided.
-When you no-index an URL in robot.txt, you suggest Google not to crawl that link.
+This is a very common mistake and it needs to be avoided.
+When you no-index a URL in robot.txt, you suggest Google not to crawl that link.
 But at the same time, if you include those URLs in the XML sitemap, it creates a lack in the consistency of messaging to Google.
 It is like you share Google the address to crawl but remove the URL from that place.
 Due to this, there is a high chance of getting negatively impacted in rankings.